-Saoirse Ronan is a young Irish actress who shot to stardom at the age of 13 when she appeared in the hit movie Atonement.
-She has already appeared in several Hollywood movies and been nominated for and won several prestigious acting awards.
+She shot to stardom at the age of 13 when she appeared in the critically acclaimed movie Atonement.
+Since then, she has appeared in several Hollywood movies and has been nominated for and won many prestigious acting awards.

-She has been nominated for an Oscar for Best Actress for her performance in 2015’s Brooklyn.
-She has worked with some of the most talented people in Hollywood including, Peter Jackson, Michelle Pfeiffer, Rachel Weisz, Bill Murray, Mark Wahlberg, Colin Farrell, Keira Knightley, Susan Sarandon and Cate Blanchett.
+Ronan was nominated for an Oscar for Best Actress for her performance in 2015’s Brooklyn.
+She has worked with some of the most talented people in Hollywood including, Peter Jackson, Michelle Pfeiffer, Wes Anderson, Rachel Weisz, Bill Murray, Mark Wahlberg, Colin Farrell, Keira Knightley, Susan Sarandon and Cate Blanchett.

-She was home schooled and followed in her father’s footsteps from an early age.
+Saoirse Ronan’s acting career took off when she was just a child.
 She appeared in four episodes of Irish medical drama The Clinic when she was nine years old.
 The following year, she appeared in the TV series, Proof.

-In 2007, Ronan appeared in three movies; The Christmas Miracle of Jonathan Toomey, I Could Never Be Your Woman and Atonement.
+In 2007, Ronan appeared in three movies; The Christmas Miracle of Jonathan Toomey, I Could Never Be Your Woman and her breakthrough movie Atonement.

 Award winning performance in Atonement

 Directed by Joe Wright and based on Ian McEwan’s novel of the same name, Atonement showcased Ronan’s remarkable talent and garnered her widespread recognition.
 In it, she plays Briony Tallis, a teenage girl who develops feelings for her older sister’s lover.